davebshow/goblin/docs/index.rst

 A note about GraphSON message serialization
 -------------------------------------------

-The :py:mod:`goblin.driver` provides support for both GraphSON2 and GraphSON1
-out of the box.
-By default, it uses the :py:class:`GraphSON2MessageSerializer<goblin.driver.serializer.GraphSON2MessageSerializer>`.
+The :py:mod:`goblin.driver` provides support for both GraphSON and GraphSON1 out of the box.
+By default, it uses the :py:class:`GraphSONMessageSerializer<goblin.driver.serializer.GraphSONMessageSerializer>`.
-Since GraphSON2 was only recently included in the TinkerPop 3.2.2 release, :py:mod:`goblin.driver` also ships with :py:class:`GraphSONMessageSerializer<goblin.driver.serializer.GraphSONMessageSerializer>` for backwards compatibility.
+Since GraphSON was only recently included in the TinkerPop 3.2.2 release, :py:mod:`goblin.driver` also ships with :py:class:`GraphSONMessageSerializer<goblin.driver.serializer.GraphSONMessageSerializer>` for backwards compatibility.
 In the near future (when projects like Titan and